-Paul has a wide body of children’s writing across a range of genres.
-He is the author of the novels The International Yeti Collective (2019), and Shadowspring (2020) novellas, short stories, and articles.
-Paul’s work is enjoyed by readers in Aotearoa/New Zealand, Australia, China, the U.S, and the U.K.
+I have a wide body of children’s writing across a range of genres.
+I am the author of the novels The International Yeti Collective (2019), and Shadowspring (2020) novellas, short stories, and articles.
+My work is enjoyed by readers in Aotearoa/New Zealand, Australia, China, the U.S, and the U.K.

 When you were young, were you already thinking about being an author?
 Did you have another job in mind?

 I saw myself in the England cricket team hitting sixes, or with my guitar in a famous band.
 I had no talent for either, but you dream, right?

 What were some favourite books growing up?